Aviationweb déjà vu Luchtvaart déjà vu aeroplanes photo gallery

 KLM Aerocarto was founded in 1921 by the KLM as "Fototechnisch Bedrijf".
 KLM Aerocarto started as an oblique photography company using KLM aircraft.
 In the early 1930s, they received their first vertical camera.
 The first aircraft to be designated especial for KLM Aerocarto was the Fokker F.VIIa PH-ADR (ex H-NADP; H-NADR) which was re-registered PH-OTO on 14 December 1931.
 KLM Aerocarto operated over the years a wide range of aeroplanes, including Pipers and Cessna's, two Pilatus PC-6 Porter, two Douglas DC-3C and a De Havilland DH.89A Dragon Rapide.

-Piper Aztec PH-OTI (ex.
-N62832) was registered by KLM Aerocarto BV on 1 March 1977.
-Registration PH-OTI was cancelled on 10 January 1983.
-The aircraft was registered N22387 on 2 February 1983, and stayed for some time in service with KLM Aerocarto, before it was phased out.
-In 2004, the aircraft was still registered in the USA as N22387.
+The 1977-built Piper Aztec s/n 27-7754065 was registered N62832 in the USA before the aircraft was exported to the Netherlands.
+On 1 March 1977, the Piper Azte4c F was registered PH-OTI in the Netherlands with KLM Aerocarto BV.
+On 10 January 1983 registration PH-OTI was cancelled as exported to the USA.
+On 2 February 1983, the Piper was registered N22387.
+The N22387 stayed for some time in service with KLM Aerocarto, before it was phased out.
+In 2014, the aircraft was still registered in the USA as N22387.

 Copyright © Jack Wolbrink, Emmen, the Netherlands